thepeacockproject/peacockprojectorg/docs/intel.md

 <p>

 1. Join the Peacock Discord server (https://thepeacockproject.org/discord).
-You must have a 7 day or older Discord account and have proof of buying Hitman 2016/ Hitman 2/ Hitman 3 to join.
+You must have a 7 day or older Discord account to join.

 2. Go to the `#downloads` channel in the above Discord server and download the latest Peacock build.